-Forgotten everything you learn during those school excursions?
-These eight museums will help you uncover stories about the people who made this city what it is today: a bustling hub of culture, coffee and sporting greats.
+Forgotten everything you learned during those school excursions?
+These Melbourne museums will help you uncover stories about the people who made this city what it is today: a bustling hub of culture, coffee and sporting greats.

 Must-see museums for visitors